abbeydabiri/macka.b/README.md

 ## API Reference

-Learn more about using MackaB below
+Learn more about using Macka.B below

 ## To add or update item inventory in stock right now